RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/request-flow.md

-# Request Flow
+﻿# Request Flow

-When I wired the first end-to-end demo — client → sidecar → limiter → Redis → demo backend — I assumed one code path would suffice.
+When I wired the first end-to-end demo. client → sidecar → limiter → Redis → demo backend.
+I assumed one code path would suffice.
 Then I added idempotency for POST retries, hierarchical limits for multi-tenant SaaS, and intelligent routing to three simulated gateways.
 The sidecar now branches into **normal** and **idempotent** flows that share limiter calls but diverge sharply around upstream execution and Redis idempotency keys.

 This document follows the canonical sequence in [../diagrams/request-flow.mmd](../diagrams/request-flow.mmd).